tammykimkim/peekaboo-slider-plugin/README.md

 **Courtesy of Ian Lunn of Hover.css** https://github.com/IanLunn/Hover

-**Please Note**
-This is my first plugin made with JavaScript & jQuery @HackerYou using GitHub, Git, SublimeText3, HTML5, and CSS3.

 Please feel free to fork, improve, use, and share this plugin.
 Cheers! : )